Seng-gut narrative: Creation narrative

 The Seng-gut narrative opens with the spontaneous generation of the universe, as heaven opens in the direction of zi and earth opens in the direction of chou.
 This statement is copied verbatim from the philosophical cosmogony proposed by the eleventh-century Chinese philosopher Shao Yong.
 Humans are created from red clay, which is why they return to the earth upon death.
 In this primeval world, birds and horses can talk, trees can walk, horses have horns and bulls have manes, and dogs have combs and chickens have ears.
-This is followed by a discussion of the sage-kings of ancient China, from Tianhuang to Yu the Great, founder of Xia.
+This is followed by a discussion of the Three Sovereigns and Five Emperors of Chinese religion, from Heavenly Sovereign to Yu the Great, founder of the Xia dynasty.

-The Indian sage (Northwestern Korean: 서인 seoin) Seokga, the Korean name for Shakyamuni, studies in the Western Heaven for nine years.
-After entering the human world to preach Buddhism in the East and Christianity in the West, he finds Korea under the rule of the creator god Mireuk, the Korean name for Maitreya.
-He tells him to hand over Korea; the creator refuses, and a series of contentions begins.
+The Indian sage (Northwestern Korean: 서인 seoin) Seokga, the Korean version of Shakyamuni 'Sakya sage', a title of the Buddha, studies in the Western Heaven (Sukhavati) for nine years.
+After entering the human world to preach Buddhism in the East and Christianity in the West, he finds Korea under the rule of the creator god Mireuk, the Korean version of the name 'Maitreya'.
+He tells him to hand over Korea, but the creator refuses, and a series of disputes ensues.
 First, Seokga and Mireuk play "immortal go" and "immortal janggi."
 Next, they each try using a rock to moor a boat whose rigging is of sand.
 Seokga is triumphant both times, because Mireuk is "foolish" while Seokga is "full of ruses and full of artifice, with cunning stratagems."
 Mireuk refuses to accept his defeats.
 Finally, they hold a contest to grow a flower while both are asleep.
 Mireuk sleeps genuinely, but Seokga only pretends to sleep.
 When a chrysanthemum blooms near the sleeping Mireuk, Seokga plucks it and places it in his own lap.
 When Mireuk awakes and realizes Seokga's cheating, he departs but curses the world:

 "When it becomes your age, humans will be born like millet grains.
 From the day they are born they will have thievery in their hearts.
 There will be two moons in the sky and two suns in the sky.
 When it is night, things will freeze three feet and three inches, and when it is day, things will burn three feet and three inches, and humanity will freeze to death and burn to death and the humans that survive will be unhulled grains in hulled millet grains.
 Humans will be born with thievery in their hearts; there will be bandits at every ten leagues, there will be thieves at every five leagues, there will be evildoers inside every door."